sebgl/htpc-download-box/README.md

 This is what I have set up at home to handle TV shows and movies automated download, sort and play.

-Disclaimer: I'm not encouraging/supporting piracy, this is for information purpose only.
+*Disclaimer: I'm not encouraging/supporting piracy, this is for information purpose only.*

 How does it work?
 I rely on several tools integrated together.
 They're all open-source, and deployed as Docker containers on my Linux server.

-The common workflow is the following:
+The common workflow is detailed in this first section to give you an idea of how it works.

 ### Monitor TV shows/movies with Sonarr and Radarr